civicteam/lexi/packages/lexi/README.md

 ##### constructor(wallet: [SignWallet](#signwallet-type), myDID: string, options?: [LexiOptions](#lexioptions-type))

 Will instantiate a new LexiWallet object.
-The LexiOptions it's optional but a wallet and did must be provided.
+The LexiOptions parameter is optional but a wallet and did must be provided.

 ##### generateKeyForSigning(): `void`